Richard-vinu/Full_Stack_Web-Development/ReactJs.md

 Q8.
 Are there any disadvantages to using React?
 Q9.
 Differentiate between Angular and React.
 Q10.
 What is the meaning of the component-based architecture of React?

+1. What is the difference between Virtual DOM and Real DOM?
+Virtual DOM	Real DOM
+Changes can be made easily	Changes can be expensive Minimal memory wastage	High demand for memory and more wastage JSX element is updated if the element exists	Creates a new DOM every time an element gets updated Cannot update HTML directly	Able to directly manipulate HTML Faster updates	Slow updates
+2. What is React?
+React is a widely used JavaScript library that was launched in 2011.
+It was created by developers at Facebook, and it is primarily used for frontend development.
+React uses the component-based approach, which ensures to help you build components that possess high reusability.

+React is well known for developing and designing complex mobile user interfaces and web applications.